digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

   :start-after: -- CREATE_ELECTION_FACTORY_BEGIN
   :end-before: -- CREATE_ELECTION_FACTORY_END

+Then, election offers are created for the different election choices that are available.
-Then, an election offer to *exercise* the option is created:
+Specifically, for option instruments, an election offer to *exercise* is created:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml
   :language: daml